This page will give you information about inserting an IUCD. If you have any questions, ask your GP or other relevant health professional.

 Inserting an IUCD usually takes about 10 minutes.

 Your doctor will insert a speculum (the same instrument used for a smear test) into your vagina.
-They may clean your vagina and cervix with an antiseptic solution.

 What complications can happen?